Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 respondents are people who know and use Velociraptor frequently.

 We wanted to get a feel to the type of companies using Velociraptor.
-Users fell pretty evenly into company sized, with about 30% of responses from small companies (less than 100 employees) and 20% of responses from very large companies of 10,000 employees or more.
+Users fell pretty evenly into company sizes, with about 30% of responses from small companies (less than 100 employees) and 20% of responses from very large companies of 10,000 employees or more.

 These companies also came from a wide range of industries.
-While many were primarily in the information security fields such as MSSP, Consultants and Cybersecurity business, we also saw a large number of responses from the Government sector, the Aerospace industries, Education, Banking/Finance, Health care etc.
+While many were primarily in the information security fields such as Managed Security Service Providers (MSSP), Consultants and Cybersecurity businesses, we also saw a large number of responses from the Government sector, the Aerospace industries, Education, Banking/Finance, Health care etc.

-With such a wide range of users we were interested how often users were using Velociraptor.
+With such a wide range of users we were interested in how often users were using Velociraptor.
 About a third of users use Velociraptor frequently, a third use it occasionally and a third are in the process of evaluation and learning about the tool.

 ## Velociraptor use cases